bede/hostile/README.md

 ## Limitations

 - Hostile prioritises retaining microbial sequences above discarding host sequences.
 If you strive to remove every last human sequence, other approaches may serve you better ([blog post](https://log.bede.im/2023/08/29/precise-host-read-removal.html)).
 - Performance is not always improved by using all available CPU cores.
 A sensible default is therefore chosen automatically at runtime based on the number of available CPU cores.
-- Minimap2 has an overhead of 30-90s for human genome indexing prior to starting decontamination, which frustrate users processing large numbers of small samples.
-Support for automatic Minimap2 index caching [is planned for a future release](https://github.com/bede/hostile/issues/39).
+For maximum performance you may wish to use `--stdout` mode and compress the fastq stream with zstandard, a faster gzip alternative.